2022 Europe inflation protests

 Protest in Paris on 16 October 2022; the sign reads "The war of the poor makes the peace of the rich".

-Europe inflation protests are ongoing protests across Europe against the growing cost of living and inflation.
+2022 Europe inflation protests were protests across Europe against the growing cost of living and inflation.
 The rise of prices has been attributed to the 2022 Russian invasion of Ukraine.
 The protests have been reported in France, Germany, Romania, and Czech Republic.

-Energy prices have pushed eurozone inflation to a record 9.9%, making it more difficult for individuals to buy their needs.
-According to risk consultancy company Verisk Maplecroft, the war in Ukraine has "sharply raised the risk of civil unrest in Europe."
+Energy prices pushed eurozone inflation to a record 9.9%, making it more difficult for individuals to buy their needs.
+According to risk consultancy company Verisk Maplecroft, the war in Ukraine "sharply raised the risk of civil unrest in Europe."

+The inflation rate peaked at 10.6% in October 2022, before gradually declining to 7% by April 2023.
+Since then, combating inflation became a priority in economic policy, prompting European governments to mobilize unprecedented instruments to confront it.

 Britain

 On 20 October 2022, British railway workers union RMT stated the union would strike in early November against 14 train operating companies since, they said, the British railway industry has failed to offer "new offers on pay, jobs and working conditions."
 About 2,000 staff working at the Atomic Weapons Establishment, which manufactures and maintains nuclear warheads, are yet to decide whether to take strike action or not.
 Almost 1,000 GXO drivers in Britain will strike during the first five days November in a dispute over low wages, warning that beer deliveries could be disrupted.
 More than 300,000 members of largest nursing union in Britain have started voting over taking a strike action to raise the payments.
 Also, hundreds of workers in Liverpool port are set to go on strike for two weeks starting October 24 over salary and job.